tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 {{<img "4.png">}}

-It's possible to make the "wrong" choice when considering each of the points individually.
+It's possible to make the "wrong" choice when considering each component in isolation.
-We need to use the way that our collection $\mathcal{A}$ puts constraints on each component *at the same time*, when considering how to make each component.
+We need to use the way that our collection $\mathcal{A}$ puts constraints on each component *at the same time*, when finding our point.
 We've gotten rid of this global information by limiting ourselves to considering just the component collections $\pi_X(\mathcal{A})$, and $\pi_Y(\mathcal{A})$.

-We can amend this by choosing a collection of sets that contains $\mathcal{A}$.
+We can amend this by choosing a larger collection of sets that contains $\mathcal{A}$.
 Let's now add in all the rectangles centered on the same segment $ab$, but where the "top" can vary as well: